Saving for a baby

 Home › Savings › How to save › Saving for a baby

 If you and your partner have recently made the decision to try for a baby, you’re probably already aware of the costs you’ll face as a result.
-While the cost of raising a child has decreased substantially since 2015*, it’s still calculated to cost parents over £70,000 from birth up until age 18.
+From childcare to everyday expenses, raising a child in the UK is calculated to cost parents over £174,000 from birth up until age 18.

 However, the decision to have a child is unlikely to be one that is taken lightly, meaning that most parents will aim to save for a baby after deciding it’s something they would like to do.
-Here, we explore the different areas you need to consider when saving for a baby, as well as some handy hacks you might not currently be aware of.
+In this guide, we explore the different aspects to consider when saving for a baby, as well as some handy hacks you might not currently be aware of.

-The obvious first step with any savings goal is to organise your finances.
+When saving up for a baby, the obvious first step is to organise your finances.
 You should get everything together and set out a detailed budgeting plan to see how much you are reasonably able to save each month.
 Organising your finances before you start to save (and before you have a baby) will also relieve you of some stress when the baby arrives, as your energy will be needed elsewhere once they are here.

-You should also ideally take this time to consider any debts you might have and pay any costly debt off before the baby arrives.
-With only nine months at most to prepare yourselves, you might want to consider quick, simple and easy savings hacks such as savings challenges and short-term fixed rate bonds.
+If you’re thinking about how to save for a baby in nine months, you should also ideally take this time to consider any debts you might have and pay any costly debt off before the baby arrives.
+With only nine months at most to prepare yourselves, you might want to consider quick and easy savings hacks such as savings challenges or short-term fixed rate bonds.
+For instance, you could explore the option of a 9 month fixed rate bond as part of your financial preparation.

-If you’re a first time parent, ensuring you’ve bought the right thing can be an expensive, overwhelming minefield.
+If you’re a first-time parent, ensuring you’ve bought the right pregnancy and baby items can be an expensive, overwhelming minefield.
 Many products, such as vitamins and supplements, have a ‘pregnancy’ range that hikes the prices up, but still offers the same benefits as a normal vitamin package.
-From nappies to new clothes, we’ve explored the possibilities for cutting costs so you can save the difference.
+From nappies and new clothes to healthcare perks, we’ve explored the possibilities for cutting costs so you can save money during pregnancy and beyond.

 1. Get freebies and discounts